 Sentencing courts have increasingly less tolerance for preventable offences.
 Financial penalties for businesses can be significant for serious cases, in the hundreds of thousands of dollars.
-For individuals, most provinces have a lower maximum fine, but there is also the possibility of jail time for repeat or egregious offenders or when deterrence otherwise requires it.
-Recently in Ontario, maximum financial penalties have been raised to \$500,000 for individuals (from \$100,000) and \$2 million for corporations (from \$1.5 million).
+For individuals, most provinces have a lower maximum fine, but there is also the possibility of jail time for repeat or egregious offenders.
+Recently in Ontario, maximum financial penalties have been raised to C\$100,000 for individuals (from C\$25,000), and to C\$1,500,000 for corporations (from C\$500,000).
 The possibility of jail time for individuals remains the same.
-In line with the recent and increasing attention being paid to deterrence by way of sentencing, the maximum financial penalty for director and officer offences in Ontario has now been raised to \$1.5 million (from \$100,000).